 - Salvo Marcuccio, Associate Professor of Aerospace Propulsion

 - Fabrizio Paganucci, Associate Professor of Aerospace Propulsion

-- Maria Vittoria Salvetti, Associate Professor of Fluid Dynamics
+- Maria Vittoria Salvetti, Professor of Fluid Dynamics

-- Simone Camarri, Assistant Professor of Fluid Dynamics
+- Simone Camarri, Associate Professor of Fluid Dynamics

 - Daniele Fanteria, Assistant Professor of Materials and Structures

 - Roberta Lazzeri, Assistant Professor of Materials and Structures

 - Giampietro Di Rito, Assistant Professor of Aerospace Systems